WalidKurchied/NavOnVideoBackground/README.md

 # menu on video background
 video background with icons menu on top of it, just a basic HTML and CSS UI Component.

+To Run it you'll need to include a video in the root directory titled video.mp4.

 <img width="1675" alt="screenshot 2019-02-05 at 23 29 58" src="https://user-images.githubusercontent.com/7544317/52311185-0d867d00-299e-11e9-9bed-afcf68b2f1f2.png">